 Symptoms of Dissociative Disorders

-The symptoms of the disorder depends on which type the victim has.
+The symptoms of the teen dissociative disorder depend on which type the victim has.
 For example, someone with dissociative amnesia might not remember key information about him- or herself or about events that you know have occurred.
 All three types can include the following:

 - lack of self-identity